-This is a low-stress method because it doesn’t involve actually cutting your bonsai – but that comes next.
-Training can be implemented at any stage but is best done when your plant is vegetative as this is when it does the majority of its growth.
+This is a low-stress training method, because it doesn’t involve actually cutting your bonsai – but that comes next.
+Training can be implemented at any stage but is best done when your plant is in the vegetative stage as this is when it does the majority of its growth.

 Pruning is an essential part of all cannabis cultivation, but it’s crucial to cannabonsai.
-As your cannabis grows, it will begin to take on classic genetic shapes - either bushy like an Indica or tall like a Sativa.
+As your cannabis grows, it will begin to take on classic genetic shapes - either bushy like with Indica seeds or tall with Sativa seeds.

 Offshoot branches can be pruned off to retain a pleasing aesthetic, and canopies can be kept in check.
 Just be careful not to damage any of the main branches, as this can seriously hurt the plant itself and slow the growing cycle down considerably.